lexcelent/lexcelent/README.md

 You can see my **stars** section to find something useful for new ideas

-- 🔭 I’m currently working as Golang Developer
+- 🔭 I’m currently working as Go Developer
 - 💬 Ask me about anything

 <!--